FusionAuth/fusionauth-site/site/_posts/2020-09-07-customer-story-scott-plunkett.md

 excerpt_separator: "<!--more-->"
 ---

-Scott Plunkett is a FusionAuth customer who is building a game server management company.
+Scott Plunkett is a FusionAuth customer who is building Contaim, a game server management company.
 He chatted with us over email about how he and his team are using FusionAuth to meet their auth needs.

 <!--more-->